-As of December 31, 2017, we had leased 88 office premises in 53 cities in China, in addition to a branch office in Hong Kong and our principal executive offices in Beijing, China.
+As of December 31, 2018, we had leased 82 office premises in 51 cities in China, in addition to a branch office in Hong Kong and our principal executive offices in Beijing, China.
 A number of these leased properties contain defects in the leasehold interests.
-Such defects include the lack of proper title or right to lease with respect to 30 leased premises and the landlords' failure to duly register the leases with the relevant PRC government authority with respect to 81 leased premises.
+Such defects include the lack of proper title or right to lease with respect to 30 leased premises, the landlords' failure to duly register the leases with the relevant PRC government authority with respect to 78 leased premises and the failure to renew lease agreements before the expiration date with respect to 8 leased premises.